Anusha-Data-Analytics/EduMax-End-to-End-Business-Analytics/README.md

 | Dashboard Development | Visualize business performance for stakeholders | Power BI |
 | Business Recommendations | Convert insights into actionable recommendations | Business Analysis |
 | Decision Support | Enable data-driven strategic decisions | Executive Dashboard |

+---

+## Business Questions

+The project is driven by business questions raised by EduMax stakeholders.
+Each analysis performed throughout the project is designed to answer one or more of these questions and support data-driven decision-making.

+### Learner Engagement

+- How actively are learners engaging with their enrolled courses?
+- Which learner segments demonstrate the highest and lowest engagement?
+- Which courses experience the highest learner participation?

+### Learner Journey & Drop-off

+- At which stage of the learner journey do learners disengage?
+- Which courses have the highest learner drop-off rates?
+- What factors contribute to learner retention and course completion?

+### Revenue Performance

+- How has revenue changed over time?
+- Which courses generate the highest revenue?
+- What is the relationship between enrollments and revenue?
+- Which payment methods are most frequently used?

+### Course Performance

+- Which courses are the most popular?
+- Which categories attract the highest number of enrollments?
+- Which courses have the highest completion rates?

+### Assessment Performance

+- How do learners perform across different assessments?
+- Which courses have the highest assessment success rates?
+- Is there a relationship between learner engagement and assessment performance?

+### Customer Satisfaction

+- How satisfied are learners with their courses?
+- Which courses receive the highest ratings?
+- What common themes emerge from learner feedback?

+### Learner Segmentation

+- Can learners be segmented based on their engagement behavior?
+- Which learner segments contribute most to business value?
+- How do demographics influence learner behavior?

+### Executive Reporting

+- Which KPIs should leadership monitor regularly?
+- Which business areas require immediate attention?
+- What strategic recommendations can improve overall business performance?